abcarroll/keepass-simple-crack-kit/README.md

-# keepass-crack-kit
+# keepass-simple-crack-kit
 A cobble of Perl and PHP scripts to SLOWLY brute force KeePass 1.x and 2.x databases

 **If you are planning on running over 10,000 - 50,000 passwords, this will not suit your needs without substantial modification, if at all.**

-keepass-crack-kit is a simple example that I used to crack my own KeePass database generated from the TAILS KeePassX.
+keepass-simple-crack-kit is a simple example that I used to crack my own KeePass database generated from the TAILS KeePassX.
 I already *approximately* knew my password and only had to run through a few thousand keys.
 If this sounds like your scenario, read on.
 If you are unable to hand-modify perl and PHP scripts, you will need to find something else.
 If you can, read on.